 We invite you to share this special place in the heart of Rockingham County, North Carolina.

-On property belonging to the NC Upper Piedmont Research Station, the 1.7-mile loop winds through old-growth forest, skirts two ponds, and follows the fence lines of pastures where a prized Black Angus herd grazes.
-Crops are tested in fields alongside farm roads once used as carriage trails by the wealthy owners of Chinqua-Penn Plantation.
+On property belonging to the NC Upper Piedmont Research Station, the 1.7-mile loop winds through old-growth forest, skirts two ponds, and follows the fence lines of pastures where a prized cattle herd grazes.
+Crops are tested in fields alongside farm roads once used as carriage trails by the wealthy owners of Chinqua-Penn.
 Remnants of their lavish parties linger in structures built of locally quarried stone.
 Many birds, insects, amphibians, and small mammals call this home.

-So, step back to the 1920s, count the newborn calves, watch and listen for feathered friends, and enjoy the welcoming faces you’ll meet.
+So, come connect with nature, count the newborn calves, watch and listen for feathered friends, and enjoy the welcoming faces you’ll meet.